YashChavanWeb/Simply_Calcy/README.md

-Certainly!
-Here's a completed README file for your basic calculator project:

----

 # SimplyCalcy

 Welcome to SimplyCalcy, a basic calculator project built using CSS, HTML, and JavaScript.
 This simple yet functional calculator provides an interactive interface for performing addition, subtraction, multiplication, and division operations.